 The Owlet sensor connects to the base station (which is designed to go in the parents’ bedroom) via Bluetooth, and has a range of about 100 feet.

-The base station allows you to quickly see your baby is ok with it’s light ring, but for more details, head to the phone app.
+The base station allows you to quickly see your baby is ok with its light ring that displays different colors for different kinds of alerts, but for more details, head to the phone app.

 What about the Owlet Cam?

-We’ve been testing the Owlet Cam over the last few months, and while it’s pretty bare-bones from a feature perspective (especially when compared to something like the Nanit Plus—our review here), it’s a high-quality camera, has great night vision, and turns the Owlet into the complete package from a baby monitor & vital signs monitoring perspective.
-Owlet Cam also includes 2-way talk, motion & sound alerts, and background audio (meaning you’ll be able to hear your baby while doing other stuff on your phone when this feature is activated.
+At Fathercraft, we’ve now tested both of these cameras.
+We found the original 2019 Owlet Cam pretty bare-bones from a feature perspective (especially when compared to something like the Nanit Plus—our review here), but it has a high-quality camera, great night vision, and the ability to turn the Owlet into the complete package.
+Both Owlet Cams also include 2-way talk, motion & sound alerts, and background audio (meaning you’ll be able to hear your baby while doing other stuff on your phone when this feature is activated).
+As a spoiler, Andrew and Jon found the Owlet Cam 2 to be “the most rock-solid piece of tech” they’ve had.
+In addition to everything listed above, it also features cry notifications, the ability to save and share video clips, and new exclusive color options.

 Owlet Monitor Duo

-The Owlet Monitor Duo isn’t some completely different product, it’s just the Smart Sock and Cam sold as a bundle.
-The Cam is $149 as a standalone item, or you can buy it in a package with the Smart Sock for $100, making the complete package $399.
-One nice thing about doing so is that it makes the complete package HSA/FSA eligible, if you’ve got one of those.
+The Owlet Monitor Duo isn’t some completely different product, it’s just the Dream Sock and Cam sold as a bundle.
+The Owlet Cam 2 is $159 as a standalone item, or you can buy it in a package with the Dream Sock for a discounted package total of $399.
+You can also save a few dollars by getting the original Dream Duo package (Owlet Dream Sock + original cam) for $369.
+One nice thing about purchasing this way is that it makes the complete package HSA/FSA eligible, if you’ve got one of those.

 The awesome

-The phone alerts: These were instant, giving them confidence that they could get to Miller as soon as he started to show any signs of distress.
+The phone alerts: These were instant, giving them confidence that they could get to their baby as soon as he started to show any signs of distress.

 The ‘wish it were different’